Orcomp/Boxstarter/Readme.md

 - Once Windows 10 is installed you will have to install the drivers.
 - You only need to download and install the "Dell Command | Update" package to install all driver, from the Dell support page.
   - After reboot run the "Dell Command | Update" application to install all the drivers

+#### Fan issue

+- Install "Dell Power Manager" from the windows store: Set to quiet
+- Only use CPU graphics (disable NVIDIA GPU)

+#### BIOS changes

+- Set the sleep state to S3